 An IT enabled system was operationalized in December 2013, for barcode based tracking of inventory and payment solution for all stakeholders.
 The primary objective of ESCIMS was to ensure end-to-end tracking of liquor, via barcode capture, at every stage and authentication of sale at Point of Sale (POS).
-However, the Department's inability to ensure sale of all the liquor through scanning led to the adoption of stock reconciliation post-sale (Monthly Stock Reconciliation-MSR Gap) which was outside the scope of contract agreement.
+However, the Department's inability to ensure sale of all the liquor through scanning led to the adoption of stock reconciliation post-sale (Monthly Stock Reconciliation- MSR Gap) in which the stock not found at the vend in comparison to ESCIMS data at the time of reconciliation is considered and treated as sold which was outside the scope of contract agreement.
 This reconciliation procedure introduced various anomalies in the sales data and undermined inventory tracking, data accuracy, regulatory effectiveness and also increased the risk of Non-Duty Paid Liquor being circulated through use of duplicate barcodes.

-Further, the project of Excise Adhesive Labels, aimed at enhancing security of labels, could not be implemented as a result of which the objective of authenticity, traceability and security aspects of the supply side could not be achieved.

-There was a need to replace the outdated MSR-gap method with real time end to end barcode tracking.
+- Further, the project of Excise Adhesive Labels, aimed at enhancing security of labels, could not be implemented as a result of which the objective of authenticity, traceability and security aspects of the liquor supplied could not be achieved. - ➤ There was a need to replace the outdated MSR-gap method with real time end to end barcode tracking.
 Secure barcode labels should be implemented swiftly to prevent barcode duplication and misuse.
 Data Analytic tools and Artificial Intelligence algorithms should be deployed to help in analysis and automatic generation of red flags for anomalous data and easy identification.